New York's 56th State Senate district

 New York's 56th State Senate district is one of 63 districts in the New York State Senate.
 It has been represented by Democrat Jeremy Cooney since 2021, succeeding Republican Joseph Robach.

 Geography

-District 56 is located entirely within Monroe County in Western New York, including much of western Rochester and its surrounding suburbs of Brighton, Gates, Greece, Parma, Clarkson, and Hamlin.
+District 56 is located entirely within Monroe County in Western New York, including much of western Rochester and its surrounding suburbs of Brighton, Gates, Greece, and Henrietta.

-The district overlaps with New York's 25th congressional district and with the 134th, 136th, 137th, 138th, and 139th districts of the New York State Assembly.
+The district overlaps with New York's 25th congressional district and with the 134th, 136th, 137th, and 138th districts of the New York State Assembly.